 UBC Renew Achievements

 Eleven buildings have been renovated to date through UBC Renew.
-Visit the Project Services website for a full list of projects.
+Visit the Project Portfolio website for a full list of projects.

 In Phase 1, UBC Renew: